 Psychologists call it transference when you transfer a past experience to a present one.
 I am sitting here all a bit trembly as I think about it, about how abandoned I felt at the bottom of Death Valley, which was really just a revisiting of being left behind whilst everyone was up the hills.
 And, I am so sorry for baby Ruth and how her parents thought it was a good idea to make the whole family complicit in a lie whilst encouraging their baby girl to believe that it was her own fault and that she just wasn’t enough.
 Wow!

 Not long after I started my first lecturing position, the only other woman in the department came in and asked me if she could lecture my course instead of me: But what am I supposed to do and why was I hired if you can teach my courses?
 It baffles me even now.
 She certainly didn’t go around asking the men of the department whether she could do their jobs for them.
-She probably thought she couldn’t, but that she could do mine, ‘cos how hard could it be, right?
-I remember her calling meetings and forgetting to invite me, and criticising me for the most random of things.
+She probably thought she couldn’t, but that she could do mine, ‘cos how hard could it be if Ruth was doing it, right?
+Ah yes that’s right the legitimacy of men, they get to do what ever they want to without questions because they are male but a woman doing the same is fair game.
+I remember her calling meetings and forgetting to invite me, and criticising me for the way I handled a couple of situations.
 I don’t even remember asking her why she was so focused on me?
 I was just so used to that feeling of being uncertain and wrong footed around other women, that it felt familiar.
 Like the men go about the world doing things and don’t have to explain anything to me, I don’t count, I am uninvited, and the women are in their own sub-culture not quite telling the truth, fighting over a limited amount of resources, the crumbs left over from the men, with the unsaid message: This is the way it is.
 I think again, my transference.

 In my 2nd year undergraduate, I shared a house with three girls.
 One night, we went to the pub in the car.
 On the way home, they all went out to get the car whilst I was still in the pub looking for my umbrella.
 Of course, when I went to outside to get into the car, yep, you’ve guessed it, they’d left without me.
 That wasn’t the first time I felt wrong-footed when I lived with them but it was the last.